Key Takeaways

 Can I lean forward while using a wearable pump?

 Briefly, yes.
-Bending to pick something up or check on a baby won't end a session. eufy Wearable Breast Pump S2 Pro has smart sensors that detect when milk is reaching the container rim and alert you before overflow happens, so a quick lean is covered.
+Bending to pick something up or check on a baby won't end a session.
+The S2 Pro product page notes smart sensors that detect when milk is reaching the container rim and alert you before overflow happens, so a quick lean is covered.
 For sustained forward-leaning tasks, reseat the pump when you return to upright.

 How often should I replace my wearable pump parts?

-Every one to three months for valves and membranes, following CDC guidance.
+Follow your pump manual for valve and membrane replacement, and wash milk-contact parts after every use per CDC guidance.
 If suction drops noticeably before that window, check the membrane first.
 It's the most common wear point and usually the fix.

 Does posture actually affect how much milk I pump?